Group valued moment maps for even and odd simple $G$-modules

 \subsection{Moment maps in the super case}

 The notions from (quasi-)Poisson geometry described above have straightforward generalisations to the super setting.
-Since we work with supermanifolds, we consider moment maps at the level of algebras of functions on~$M$.
-In particular, one can consider the corresponding moments maps in terms of $\cV$-points of $\fg^\ast$, $G$, and $G^\ast$, see~\cite[\S\S2.8--2.9]{QFS}.
+We associate to~$\fg^\ast$, $G$ and~$G^\ast$ the corresponding even supermanifold.
+Then, the moment maps $\mu\colon \cM\to \fg^\ast$, $\Phi\colon \cM\to G$, $L\colon \cM\to G^\ast$ are defined as morphisms of supermanifolds satisfying the same conditions as in the classical case.
+Another interpretation of the moment maps is to consider them in terms of $\cM$-points of $\fg^\ast$, $G$, and $G^\ast$, see~\cite[\S\S2.8--2.9]{QFSsuper}.